Online Master of Science in Medical Nutrition

 Total credit hours: 30

-In the master’s in medical nutrition program, you’ll learn techniques to assess and prescribe nutrition practices to maintain health and prevent diseases.
-You’ll also gain a strong understanding of how to leverage testing strategies and big data to research new nutrition techniques to use in clinical practices.
-Additionally, through your courses, you’ll learn how to:
+In this program, you’ll learn how to assess and prescribe nutrition practices to improve a patient's health and prevent diseases.
+You’ll also gain an understanding of how to leverage testing strategies and data to research new nutrition techniques to apply in clinical practices.
+In this program, you can choose to study the standard curriculum or complete the dietetics track.

 - Analyze research evidence to obtain disease-specific nutritional information and recommendations.